Sir Mick Jagger - Sir Mick Jagger pays tribute to L'Wren Scott

-Sir Mick Jagger and some of his close friends, including Dave Stewart, paid tribute to L'Wren Scott at her funeral in Los Angeles on Tuesday (25.03.14).
+Sir Mick Jagger paid tribute to his long-term partner L'Wren Scott, who committed suicide last week, at her funeral on Tuesday (25.03.14).

-Mick's grandchildren Mazie and Zak also read Psalms, and the late fashion designer's niece Hannah Bambrough read Shakespeare's Sonnet 18, 'Shall I compare thee to a summer's day?' during the service, which was attended by 60 of the 49-year-old star's close friends and family members.
+Mick's grandchildren Mazie and Zak also read Psalms, and L'Wren's niece Hannah Bambrough read Shakespeare's Sonnet 18, 'Shall I compare thee to a summer's day?' during the service.

 The rocker, who was on tour in Australia when L'Wren committed suicide in her apartment in New York City on March 17, released the following statement last week: ''I'm still struggling to understand how my lover and best friend could end her life in this tragic way.
 We spent many wonderful years together and had made a great life for ourselves.
 I will never forget her.''